 If you haven’t noticed by now, we are big fans of Chattanooga.
-There are so many things to do that it really is a perfect destination for all sorts of getaways.
-If your planning on staying a few days, there’s plenty of things to do near Chattanooga too!
-You know we love a good day trip here at CircaWanderlust, so we’ve obviously put together a list of awesome day trips you can take next time your Chattanooga.
+There are so many things to do, making it a perfect destination for all sorts of getaways.
+If you’re planning on staying a few days, there are plenty of things to do near Chattanooga too!
+We’ve put together a list of awesome day trips you can take from Chattanooga.

 Awesome Places to Visit Near Chattanooga

 There is something to be said about spending time along the backroads, discovering new places.
 Come to think of it, that is probably the reason I love day trips so much.
 I love just hopping in the car with only a loose idea of what the day will entail.
 And there are some really cool places to check out near Chattanooga.
 So if you’re in town, consider a day trip to discover some of the hidden gems in the surrounding areas.

 Barnsley Gardens Resort is a great option for a quick getaway.
 It’s just an hour south of Chattanooga and has horseback riding, hunting, a gorgeous spa, and gardens.
 If you want to do more than just a garden tour, call at least 24 hours ahead of time.